-A very important part of the new law provides for individual liability to owners and management and those responsible for paying the wages.
-The legislature has determined that the corporate entity, also known as the corporate veil, will not protect those owners do not pay their employees.
-Those owners who do not pay the employees are individually responsible for violations of the Wage Payment Act.
+A large part of the law provides for individual liability for owners and management and those responsible for paying the wages.
+The legislature has determined that a corporate entity, also known as the corporate veil, will not protect owners and management who do not pay their employees.
+Those owners are liable pay the employees are individually responsible for violations of the Wage Payment Act.

 Another interesting issue in the context of dealership litigation and the Wage Payment Act is payment of spiffs from third parties.
 What extent and who is responsible payment expects.
 What if management disperses the “commissions” to the sales staff.
 What if vendor disburses the spiff directly employees?
 Who is responsible for wages, was responsible for the attorney’s fees, who is responsible for the triple damages and costs against the vendor and/or against the selling dealership?

 Civil litigation is not required under the Wage Payment Act.
-The claimant can take the plaintiff the Division of Labor amid the plaintiff knew the division of labor on the road.
+The claimant can take the plaintiff the Division of Labor as the plaintiff knew the division of labor on the road.
 We commit to the division of labor for an attorney as well.
-At the conclusion of the matter appeal can be made to the Superior Court, in whichever county the file is plaintiff.
-The Wage Payment Act provides various diverse remedies employees who have not been paid properly by the employers.
-New Jersey law provides for remedies to those employers of ownership does not report the problem.
+At the conclusion of the matter, an appeal can be made to the Superior Court, in whichever county the file is plaintiff.
+The Wage Payment Act provides various diverse remedies for employees who have not been paid properly by the employers.
+New Jersey law provides for remedies to those employers of ownership who do not report the problem.

-Any dealership employee, salesman or management level personnel can suit their boss, their company and management for wages that should have been properly paid to the employees.
+Any dealership employee, salesperson or management level personnel can suit their boss, their company and management for wages that should have been properly paid to the employees.

 The attorneys can get paid their fees and the cost of the litigation.
 If the implementation of the Consumer Fraud Act is any predictor of how the courts will interpret the Wage Payment Act it will go over very well for consumers, employees and will not go over very well for owners, management and corporations that do not pay their employees as agreed upon in writing and change the pay plans without notice, change the pay method without notice.

 The interesting issue is going to be the implementation of Arbitration Agreements in the context of complaints that can be filed for the Division of Wage and Labor.
-Can arbitration agreement force an employee to avoid filing a complaint with the state as permitted under the statute.
+Can an arbitration agreement force an employee to avoid filing a complaint with the state as permitted under the statute?